Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism¶

 # file name: my_program.condor # HTCondor submit description file for my_program Executable = my_program Universe = vanilla Error = logs/err.$(cluster) Output = logs/out.$(cluster) Log = logs/log.$(cluster) should_transfer_files = YES when_to_transfer_output = ON_EXIT transfer_input_files = files/in1,files/in2 transfer_output_files = /tmp/out1 Arguments = in1 in2 /tmp/out1 Queue

 A dataflow job is a job that might not need to run because its desired outputs already exist.
-The condor_shadow can optionally skip these jobs by setting SHADOW_SKIP_DATAFLOW_JOBS to True.
+To skip such a job, add the following line to your submit file:

 Skipping dataflow jobs can potentially save large amounts of time in long-running workflows.